Juuuuuh1/LogosJournalweb/replit.md

 - Enhanced NODE_ENV detection for proper development/production mode switching
 - Implemented multi-modal AI integration (GPT-4o and DALL-E 3)
 - Added Instagram sharing with optimized captions and hashtags for both text and images
+- Replaced integrated image search with popup menu directing to external non-copyrighted sites
+- Enhanced AI image generation prompts to ensure no text appears in artwork or sketches

 # User Preferences